a118n/ansible/README.md

 ### Ansible
   - If DNS resolution is not working, populate inventory.yml with IP addresses of the servers
-  - Now you can test various roles & playbooks
+  - Now you can run ansible playbooks on the VMs